Data-quality flags are stored in the metadata

 In the first form, the list has named elements each containing a vector of integers.
 For example, salinities flagged with values of 1 or 3:9 would be specified by

-is a list holding a single unnamed vector, and this means to apply the actions to all the data entries.
-For example,flags=list(c(1,3:9))
+flagsis a list holding a single unnamed vector, and this means to apply the actions to all the data entries.
+For example,flags=list(c(1,3:9))means to apply not just to salinity and temperature, but to everything within thedataslot.

 If